 Quarterbacking in board games is unfortunately common.
 Quarterbacks can ruin the game for players so it’s important to know how to deal with them and to avoid being one yourself.

 What is quarterbacking?
-Quarterbacking happens in co-operative board games when one player dominates the group and dictates what other players should do.
-Quarterbacks may also be called alphas, pack leaders or dictators.
+Quarterbacking happens in co-operative board games when one player takes over the group and tells the other players what to do.
+Quarterbacks may also be called alphas or pack leaders.
 The term comes from American football where the quarterback leads the offensive players in the team.

 I love co-operative games.
 I like that everyone works together and gets to play as a team rather than compete with each other.
 But not everyone gets to enjoy co-operative games.